 Why this works:

-How you can use this framework: Tell your audience about forgotten things that need to make a comeback.
+How you can use this framework: Tell your audience about glitches you used to cheat the system.

 Examples of this framework in action: